saketkc/vayuayan/README.md

 ## Disclaimer

-This package is not officially affiliated with the Central Pollution Control Board.
-It's a third-party tool for accessing publicly available pollution data.
+This package is not officially affiliated with any government agency or air quality monitoring network.
+It's a third-party tool for accessing publicly available environmental data.
+Users are responsible for verifying data accuracy and following proper attribution guidelines.

-## Changelog
+## Etymology

-### v0.1.0
-- Initial release
-- Past year AQI data fetching
-- City search functionality
-- Station search functionality

-### v0.2.0
-- PM2.5 past year data for any region in the world using geoJSON file of the region
-- combined data of all polygon inside a geoJSON region
-- granular detail of each polygon of geoJSON region

-### v0.3.0
-- Get system location(latitude and longitude)
-- Get nearest station to any location
-- Live air quality parameter values
-- Currently available for India region only
+**Vayuayan** (वायुअयन) combines two Sanskrit words:
+- **Vayu** (वायु): Wind, air - the Hindu deity of wind and breath
+- **Ayan** (अयन): Path, journey, movement

+Together, "Vayuayan" means "the path of wind" - representing the journey and movement of air quality data across space and time.